 LinkedIn is a global platform with users from around the world.
 They are also available in 26 languages.

-The U.S. accounts for 202 million of LinkedIn’s users, nearly 23% of the platform.
+The U.S. accounts for 200 million of LinkedIn’s users, nearly 23% of the platform.
 The other 77% of users are from around the world.
+33% of LinkedIn users in the U.S. have a bachelor's degree or equivalent.

-As LinkedIn continues to grow, update your marketing strategies with these insights so that you remain effective in 2022.
+As LinkedIn continues to grow, update your marketing strategies with these insights so that you remain effective in 2024 and beyond.

 If you would like to know more information about how we at The Social Shepherd can help perfect your social media strategy across several platforms, why not send us an email at [email protected], or get in touch here.